-

 still seem pricey compared with their internal-combustion counterparts.
 That’s

-a problem that I hope will be solved in coming years, as mass production
+a problem that I hope will be solved in coming years, as mass productiongenerates cost efficiencies.
+But now, there’s often still a significant premium

 for going green.